JMendes1995/py_heideltime/README.md

   -dg, --date_granularity           - Date granularity
                                       Default: "full"
                                       Options:
-                                              "full" (means that all types of granularity will be retrieved, from the coarsest to the finest-granularity).
+                                              "full": means that all types of granularity will be retrieved, from the coarsest to the finest-granularity.
-                                              "day" (means that for the date YYYY-MM-DD-HH:MM:SS it will retrieve YYYY-MM-DD);
+                                              "day": means that for the date YYYY-MM-DD-HH:MM:SS it will retrieve YYYY-MM-DD;
-                                              "month" (means that for the date YYYY-MM-DD-HH:MM:SS only the YYYY-MM will be retrieved);
+                                              "month": means that for the date YYYY-MM-DD-HH:MM:SS only the YYYY-MM will be retrieved;
-                                              "year" (means that for the date YYYY-MM-DD-HH:MM:SS only the YYYY will be retrieved);
+                                              "year": means that for the date YYYY-MM-DD-HH:MM:SS only the YYYY will be retrieved;

   -dt, --document_type             - Type of the document text.
                                      Default: "News",
                                      Options:
-                                             "News" for news-style documents - default param;
+                                             "News": for news-style documents - default param;
-                                             "Narrative" for narrative-style documents (e.g., Wikipedia articles);
+                                             "Narrative": for narrative-style documents (e.g., Wikipedia articles);
-                                             "Colloquial" for English colloquial (e.g., Tweets and SMS);
+                                             "Colloquial": for English colloquial (e.g., Tweets and SMS);
-                                             "Scientific" for scientific articles (e.g., clinical trails).
+                                             "Scientific": for scientific articles (e.g., clinical trails).

   -dct, --document_creation_time   - Document creation date in the format YYYY-MM-DD.
 Taken into account when "News" or
                                      "Colloquial" texts are specified.